smilasek/spring-metrics-workshop/src/main/kotlin/pl/smilasek/workshop/spring/metrics/lesson_2/Readme.md

 ## Exercises

-1. `counter.aspect` and `timer.aspect` does not work.
+1. `counter.aspect` does not work.
 Investigate why and fix it.
 2. Write your own gauge metric, which should monitor cache size.
 Cache should be list/set of some objects.
+3. Why `timer.aspect.some-component-method` does not work, but `timer.aspect` works?
+How to solve that?
+Hint: see `@Timed` javadoc
-3. Why `timer.aspect.some-method` does not produce any metric?
+3. Why `timer.aspect.some-internal-method` does not produce any metric?